 People that may or may not buy your products have no value from knowing how much your company made in the past several years.
 They have no desire to know how many employees you have or how many subsidiaries are under your name.

 Instead, focus on presenting the benefits of your products and services for each individual user.
 Remember that emails are usually read individually without the presence of another person.
 Treat each reader as a friendly neighbour and talk about the benefits you have on offer for them today.
 You will come across as unobtrusive and casual while still maintaining a strong professional presence that is more likely to lead to a conversion.

 Lastly, there is no point in building an email marketing campaign without adequate call-to-actions (CTA’s) to back them up.
 Calls to action represent the pinnacle of marketing, email or not.
 These phrases, short messages and direct requests serve as a reminder to the reader about the importance of interacting with the content.

 Make sure to always “tell” your readers to subscribe, buy, comment, reach out or otherwise act on what they just read.
-Assuming that someone will do what you want in marketing campaigns never ends well, so don’t assume that your readers are well-informed from the start.
+Assuming that someone will do what you want in marketing campaigns never ends well.
+Don’t assume that your readers are well-informed from the start.